 In addition to minimal change disease (MCD), three other disorders usually present with the nephrotic syndrome and may also show only minor changes on light microscopy: idiopathic mesangial proliferative glomerulonephritis; IgM nephropathy; and C1q nephropathy.
-These disorders may represent variants of minimal change disease or focal-segmental glomerulosclerosis (FSG), but some clinicians and pathologists believe that they are separate conditions.
+These disorders may represent variants of MCD or focal segmental glomerulosclerosis (FSGS), but some clinicians and pathologists believe that they are separate conditions.

 IDIOPATHIC MESANGIAL PROLIFERATIVE GLOMERULONEPHRITIS